 The electoral law states that results can be contested.
 Voters and candidates can dispute decisions made by polling stations, central offices, Tallying Commissions in prefectures and provinces and the National Tallying Commission (NTC).
-The same function to dispute results is open to Governors and the NTC secretary.
+Governors and the NTC secretary can also dispute results.
 However, all elected officials maintain their functions until the Constitutional Court cancels their election.
-Partial or full cancellation of such an election can only be implemented should it be determined that the election did not conform to the law; the vote was not free or manipulated by "fraudulent maneuvers"; or the elected official is deemed legally incapacitated.
-All disputes to the election of a HoR member must be submitted in writing to the Constitutional Court, within 30 days after the results were announced.
-Requests must be sent in writing to the Secretary-General of the Constitutional Court, the region's Wali, the prefecture or province's Governor, or the tribunal of First Instance.
+Partial or full cancellation of such an election is only possible if it is determined that the election did not conform to the law; the vote was not free or manipulated by "fraudulent maneuvers"; or the elected official is deemed legally incapacitated.
+All disputes regarding the election of a HoR member must be submitted in writing within 30 days after the results are announced to the Secretary-General of the Constitutional Court, the region's Wali, the prefecture or province's Governor, or the tribunal of First Instance.
 The receiver will in turn transmit the request to the Constitutional Court.
-The Court provides a copy of the request to the HoR members and the member for which the disputed request was filed has 15 days to provide his/her written comments.
+The Court provides a copy of the request to the HoR members.
+The HoR member whose election is in dispute has 15 days to provide his/her written comments.
 Statements from polling stations can be communicated to the Court and an investigation can be ordered, including calling for witnesses under oath.
 According to Article 33 of Organic Law No. 066-13 on the Constitutional Court, the court must rule within a year from when an appeal is placed.
-However, the Court may exceed that period when the number of nature of appeals requires.
+However, the Court may exceed that period when the number or the nature of appeals requires.